volocyuha/BetterDiscord-HomePage/README.md

 - Sorting by Discord order, recent activity, name, unread status, or mentions
 - Cached descriptions for faster loading and fewer Discord API requests
 - Native Discord window controls and compatibility with plugin popovers
-- Dark-theme colors inherited from the active Discord theme
+- Native colors adapted to Discord's Light, Ash, Dark, and Onyx themes

 ## Installation

 1. Install [BetterDiscord](https://betterdiscord.app/) if it is not already installed.